iiiramal/project-3-team-4/README.md

-# Travel Buddy: Know Your Options Wherever You Go.
+# Travel Buddy: Know Your Options, Wherever You Go.

 ## Travel Buddy is an interactive dashboard which allows you to submit a location of your choice in order to return nearby points of interest including hotels, restaurants, gyms, landmarks and entertainment.